honeylemonicetea/LastFMStats/README.md

 # LastFMStats
-A website for showcasing Last.fm charts.
+A <a href='https://stormy-wave-88102.herokuapp.com/'>website</a> for showcasing Last.fm charts.

 ## How To use
-+ Choose the Category from the menu above
+1. Choose the Category from the menu above
-+ Enter your Last.fm username into the input field
+2. Enter your Last.fm username into the input field
-+ Choose the grid size for artists or albums grid, or the number of tracks for the top tracks chart
+3. Choose the grid size for artists or albums grid, or the number of tracks for the top tracks chart
-+ Choose the period
+4. Choose the period
-+ Press submit.
+5. Press submit.
 Note that it might take some time to fetch the results
-+ You may also choose to display overlays on the artist/album cards
+6. You may also choose to display overlays on the artist/album cards